QuantField/orlssvm/README.md

-# Optimally Redularised Support Vector Machine
+# Optimally Regularised Support Vector Machine
 This is a fast tuned version of the LSSVM